Lemma Guya: Career

 Lemma began to translate books gifted to him by many foreigners after his return from Asmara, among them "Sil yale astemari" which was the first one.
 By the time of any modernized printing machine nationally, Lemma became a good printer to multiply and distribute colorfully painted portraits of Ethiopian nations and nationalities, especially Oromo people.

 Among his notable work 'Kuwanta' has become very meaningful.
 On this portrait, Lemma tried to glimpse Africa's natural resource corruption.
 On this portrait there are 2 cats looking at meat that hung on horizontally tied rope.

+In 1983 Lemma Guya opened an art gallery that was called Lemma Guya art gallery that was located in the Oromia region of Bishoftu.
+This art gallery began to be a place of study for african art and artist.

 Awards

 Lemma's paintings have been exhibited and sold successfully in America, Sweden, United Kingdom, Nigeria, Kenya and Senegal and let him win numerous prizes and awards.
 Lemma was awarded as "a man who is an author of notable work which glimpse three generations" by Native American Heritage Association.
 For his contribution to the society of Oromia the University of Jimma also awarded him Honorary Doctorate.